Weng1002/Prompt-Engineering/README.md

 prompt_template = PromptTemplate(
     template="""
         You are {role} specializing in solving multiple-choice questions with high accuracy.
 The current question is from {task}.

             🔹 **Rules**:
             1. Output only the final answer in this exact format: 'Correct answer: X' (where X is A, B, C, or D).
-        2. Include only the output, avoiding reasoning, justifications, or additional text.
+            2. Include only the output, avoiding reasoning or additional text.

-        3. Think step-by-step internally:
+            🔹 **Instructions**:
+            Solve the question by reasoning step-by-step:
-           - Step 1: Identify the core concept or fact the question is testing.
+            1. Identify the core concept or fact the question is testing.
+            2. Analyze each option:
-           - Step 2: For each option, assess its alignment with the core concept.
+               - Assess its alignment with the core concept.
-           - Step 3: Eliminate options that contradict or misinterpret the concept, considering why they might be incorrect.
+               - Note why it might be correct or incorrect.
-           - Step 4: Check for potential trickery or common misconceptions in the options.
+            3. Eliminate incorrect options:
+               - Identify flaws (e.g., factual errors, misinterpretations).
+               - Watch for traps (e.g., subtle wording differences).
+            4. Confirm the answer:
-           - Step 5: Confirm the remaining option by ensuring it directly answers the question.
+               - Ensure the remaining option fully answers the question.

+            🔹 **Strategy**:
-        4. Use these strategies for {task} questions: {task_strategy}.
+            Use these strategies for {task} questions: {task_strategy}.
-        5. Pay attention to subtle differences between options to avoid falling for distractors.
-        6. Double-check your conclusion by revisiting the question and options to ensure accuracy.

-        📌 **Examples:**
+            📌 **Examples**:
-        These examples are selected to provide context and illustrate common patterns in {task} questions:
             {few_shot}

             Now solve this question:

             Question: {question}
             A) {A}
             B) {B}
             C) {C}
             D) {D}
 """,
 input_variables=["role", "task", "task_strategy", "few_shot", "question", "A", "B", "C", "D"]
 )
 ```